mliszcz/msc-thesis/thesis/chapters/02-state-of-the-art.md

 provides abstractions like *Page*, and widgets like *DeviceAttribute*, *DeviceCommand* or *Plot*.
 One has to use the mTango CLI tools (which are wrappers for the JavascriptMVC CLI tools) to create a minimal application template.
-Then, widgets can be created declaratively, by placing an `mtango:attr` tag on a webpage.
+Then, widgets can be created declaratively, by placing a `mtango:attr` tag on a webpage.
 The `mtango:attr` tag can be customized by using a *view* attribute that controls widget's appearance.
 Only two views are
 available: a text field and a list, both in read-only and writable variants.